father-bot/DiscordBot/README.md

 3. From the left menu, click "Bot", then press "Add bot" on the next screen.

-4. Finally, press the "Copy" button under the "Client ID" section to get your discord bot client id.
+4. Press the "Copy" button under the "Client ID" section to get your discord bot client id.
 Insert your client id in the link: https://discord.com/oauth2/authorize?client_id=ENTER_YOUR_CLIENT_ID_HERE&scope=bot&permissions=805314622.
-Also you can press the "Copy" button under the "Token" section to get your discord bot token.
+5. Finally, press the "Copy" button under the "Token" section to get your discord bot token and write it in config.txt.

 ### Running